Spirik/GEM/README.md

 * **length**
   *Type*: `byte`
   Length of `optionsArray`.
-Should be explicitly supplied because array is passed by reference.
+Should be explicitly supplied because array is passed as a pointer.
 Easy way to provide array length is to calculate it using the following expression: `sizeof(optionsArray)/sizeof(SelectOptionInt)`, or `sizeof(optionsArray)/sizeof(SelectOptionByte)`, or `sizeof(optionsArray)/sizeof(SelectOptionChar)` depending on the type of the array used.

 * **optionsArray**
   *Type*: `void*` (pointer to array of type either `SelectOptionInt`, or `SelectOptionByte`, or `SelectOptionChar`)
   Array of the available options.
-Type of the array is either `SelectOptionInt`, or `SelectOptionByte`, or `SelectOptionChar` depending on kind of data options are selected from.
+Type of the array is either `SelectOptionInt`, or `SelectOptionByte`, or `SelectOptionChar` depending on the kind of data options are selected from.
 See the following section for definition of these custom types.

 Example of use: